apikzorian/machine-learning/projects/capstone/capstone_proposal_template.md

 The dataset provided by Airbnb includes 5 .csv files:

+1 & 2. [train_users.csv](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/download/train_users_2.csv.zip) & [test_users.csv](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/download/test_users.csv.zip) - These datasets be used to train our Machine Learning model and eventually test how well it can predict the new user's first booking.
+For each user, we are provided the following features:
+  * id: user id
-* [train_users.csv](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/download/train_users_2.csv.zip) - the training set of users
+  * date_account_created: the date of account creation
+  * timestamp_first_active: timestamp of the first activity, note that it can be earlier than date_account_created or date_first_booking because a user can search before signing up
+  * date_first_booking: date of first booking
+  * gender
+  * age
+  * signup_method
+  * signup_flow: the page a user came to signup up from
+  * language: international language preference
+  * affiliate_channel: what kind of paid marketing
+  * affiliate_provider: where the marketing is e.g. google, craigslist, other
+  * first_affiliate_tracked: whats the first marketing the user interacted with before the signing up
+  * signup_app
+  * first_device_type
+  * first_browser
+  * country_destination: this is the target variable you are to predict

+3. [sessions.csv](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/download/sessions.csv.zip) - This file contains information on the user's web sessions.
+Features included in this file contain:
-* [test_users.csv](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/download/test_users.csv.zip) - the test set of users
+  * user_id: to be joined with the column 'id' in users table
-* [sessions.csv](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/download/sessions.csv.zip) - web sessions log for users
+  * action
+  * action_type
+  * action_detail
+  * device_type
+  * secs_elapsed
-* [countries.csv](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/download/countries.csv.zip) - summary statistics of destination countries in this dataset and their locations
+4. [countries.csv](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/download/countries.csv.zip) - Summary statistics of destination countries in this dataset and their locations
-* [age_gender_bkts.csv](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/download/age_gender_bkts.csv.zip) - summary statistics of users' age group, gender, country of destination
+5. [age_gender_bkts.csv](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/download/age_gender_bkts.csv.zip) - Summary statistics of users' age group, gender, country of destination

 You can access the dataset [here](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data)